Findings, Documentation, and Methods

 The total output of the industry represents the sum of output of agricultural goods and the output of goods and services from secondary activities.
 We evaluate industry output from the point of view of the producer; that is, subsidies are added and indirect taxes are subtracted from market values.

 Intermediate input consists of goods used in production during the calendar year, whether withdrawn from beginning inventories or purchased from outside the farm sector or, in the case of the State production accounts, from farms in other States.
-Open-market purchases of feed, seed, and livestock inputs enter both State and aggregate farm sector intermediate goods accounts.
+Open-market purchases of feed and seed inputs enter both State and aggregate farm sector intermediate goods accounts.
 Withdrawals from producers' inventories are also measured in output, intermediate input, and capital input.
 Beginning inventories of crops and livestock represent capital inputs and are treated in the discussion of capital below.
 Additions to these inventories represent deliveries to final demand and are treated as part of output.
 Goods withdrawn from inventory are symmetrically defined as intermediate goods and recorded in the farm input accounts.

 Data on current dollar consumption of petroleum fuels, natural gas, and electricity in agriculture are compiled for each State for period 1960-2004.
 Prices of individual fuels are taken from the Energy Information Administration's Monthly Energy Review.
 The index of energy consumption is formed implicitly as the ratio of total expenditures (less State and Federal excise tax refunds) to the corresponding price index.